 has always been a powerful mantra to me when it comes to marriage.

 In simple terms, this means that at the anniversary of your union, you come back to each other to reaffirm your love and vows.
 However, if you discover that your feeling are not the same and you no longer wish to be in this union, you are always free to leave without the nasty side effects that usually come with it.

 So this isn’t about taking marriage for granted.
 To me, this mantra is about remembering why you fell in love in the first place.
-It’s about remembering to communicate, respect, love, and trust.
+It’s about reminding people to communicate, respect, love, and trust.

-So when I am planning a wedding, it is essential for me to remember these words and let them be reflected in every aspect of the wedding.
+So when I am planning a wedding, it is essential for me to remember these words and reflect them in every aspect of the marriage.